-Windows 10 is the operating system from Microsoft designed to run on PCs, laptops, tablets, phones, Xbox One, servers, and IoT devices.
+Windows 10 is the operating system from Microsoft designed to run on desktops, laptops, tablets, servers, IoT devices, and Xbox consoles.
 Windows 10 was officially released to the public on July 29, 2015, and the company made it available as a free upgrade for computers running a genuine copy of Windows 7 or Windows 8.1.

 Windows 10 combines the best of Windows 7 and Windows 8.1 by bringing back the Start menu and floating Store apps on the desktop.
-Microsoft also introduces universal apps that can be designed to run on all screen sizes, and there are a number of new features, including Cortana, Continuum, Microsoft Edge, Action Center, Settings, and more.
+Microsoft also introduces universal apps that can be designed to run on all screen sizes.
+There are many new features, including Microsoft Edge, Action Center, Settings, redesigned Start menu, and more.

 - Windows 10 version 1803 (April 2018 Update)

 - Windows 10 version 1709 (Fall Creators Update)

 - Windows 10 version 1703 (Creators Update)

 - Windows 10 version 1607 (Anniversary Update)

 - Windows 10 Update History

 - Windows 10 Pro vs. Home

 - Upgrade from Windows 8.1